vitest-dev/vitest/docs/guide/index.md

 Learn more about the [Command Line Interface](/guide/cli)

+## Automatic Dependency Installation

+Vitest will prompt you to install certain dependencies if they are not already installed.
+You can disable this behavior by setting the `VITEST_SKIP_INSTALL_CHECKS=1` environment variable.

 ## IDE Integrations

 We also provided a official extension for Visual Studio Code to enhance your testing experience with Vitest.